 As for the culture and the “what should we do” part, well, honestly, it had been so damn long since we’d done anything all I wanted were margaritas (and more margaritas) and a beach.
 So we didn’t do squat.
 Lies.
 We did some things, but nothing touristy … what we did was be together.
 Talk to each other.
 Touch each other.
 Make plans for a future together.
 And quite frankly, it was the best five days of doing nothing, anyone could ever ask for.

 So I hope you take the plunge and get back out there soon.
-Note, both GG and I are fully vaccinated and have been since December.
+Note, both Eric and I are fully vaccinated and have been since December.
 Yes, I felt more comfortable traveling knowing this and no, I wouldn’t have traveled if we weren’t.
 But, soon enough peeps, you too will be vaccinated so start making plans and do tell, where will you go first?

 Bugs and wild animals aside, spending time in a tree house is kinda fun.